In my honest SurveySay review you are going to find out once and for all if SurveySay is:

 - Or a total scam you need to stay away from

-Visit the SurveySay website and you’re told they’ll match you up with companies looking for honest consumer feedback so you can earn some extra cash.
+Visit SurveySay.com and you're told they'll match you up with companies looking for honest consumer feedback so you can earn some extra cash.

-The problem is there are no end of fake work from home jobs out there promising you fast and easy ways to make money online that never actually deliver.
+The problem is there's no end of fake work from home jobs out there promising fast and easy ways to make money but never actually deliver.

 My reason for writing this review:

-I’ve been a full-time internet entrepreneur for 5+ years and I love nothing more than helping people like you avoid work from scams and find real money-making opportunities that can make your online income goals a reality.
+I’m a full-time internet entrepreneur who loves nothing more than helping people like you avoid work from scams and make your online income goals a reality.

 What Is SurveySay?

-SurveySay.com is a website that asks you to hand over your email address in return for a list of paid survey sites you can easily find yourself doing a quick search on Google.
+SurveySay is a survey aggregate site that asks you to hand over your email address in return for a list of paid survey sites you can easily find yourself on Google.

 This is a far cry from what SurveySay claims to be when they post hundreds of job ads on sites like Snagajob.com offering people full and part-time survey taking jobs.

-Just like American Online Jobs, Survey Momma and Survey Spotter, SurveySay is nothing more than a survey aggregate site where the sole purpose is for the site owner to make money off of you every time you sign up to paid survey sites through them.
+Just like American Online Jobs, Survey Momma and Survey Spotter, SurveySay is nothing more than a survey aggregate site where the sole purpose is for the site owner to make money off of you when you join paid survey sites through them.